uigLab/mocha-puppeteer/README.md

 # Mocha Puppeteer

 Basic testing of JavaScript apps with Mocha, Chai and Puppeteer.
-Here we use async and awit to call promise function.
+Here we use async and awit to call promise function to login facebook and take screenshot of our profile.

 ## Quick Start